Sixpence None the Richer (album)

-Sixpence None the Richer is the third studio album by American band Sixpence None the Richer, released in 1997.
-It was certified platinum by the RIAA on February 9, 2000, for a million certified units in the United States and was nominated for a Grammy Award for Best Rock Gospel Album.
+Sixpence None the Richer is the third studio album by American band Sixpence None the Richer.
+The album released in November 22, 1997.
+It was certified platinum by the RIAA on February 9, 2000, for a million certified units in the United States and was nominated for a Grammy Award for Best Rock Gospel Album at the 41st Annual Grammy Awards.

 Track listing

 All songs written by Matt Slocum, except where noted.